Frequently Asked Questions

 No. Enrollment in the English as a Second Language program (ESL) does not ensure admission to a graduate program at UW-Madison.
 You will not be able to register for courses outside the ESL curriculum during your enrollment in ESL.

-If you are not a native English speaker, or your undergraduate institution's language of instruction is not English, an English proficiency test (TOEFL, IELTS or MELAB) is required.
-All electronic test scores should be sent to institution code 1846.
+If you are not a native English speaker, or your undergraduate institution’s language of instruction is not English, an English proficiency test (TOEFL, IELTS or MELAB) is required.
+All electronic test scores from ETS (TOEFL and GRE) should be sent to institution code 1846.

 In order for an I-20 or DS-2019 to be printed, the SEVIS system requires that you list a permanent address in your home country.
 It must be a residence address.
 No post office box numbers are allowed.